 The head is a lid, so it turns around.
 Begun as a vase form on the potters wheel then altered and sculpted.
 One of the more simpler birds that I have made over the years.

 Humidors were fashionable during the Victorian era when tobacco was an expensive commodity.
 The lids were formed with space to put a damp sponge to keep the container humid.
 The Martin Brothers, in England, made salt-glazed humidors in the shape of birds, dogs and monkeys.
 I have done a series of birds, some as jars like this and some as sculptures.

-There is a zoom feature on laptops.
-Click twice to magnify then un-magnify and choose the next image to magnify.
+There is a good zoom feature on laptops.
+Click twice to magnify then un-magnify to choose the next image.